Shares Saver

 How does Shares Saver administer an employee share plan?

-Shares Saver handles the end-to-end administration: coordinating with the company's payroll team, executing share purchases or allotments, registering shares at CSCS in each employee's name, managing vesting schedules and events, distributing dividends, producing SEC Nigeria and NGX compliance reports, and providing each employee with an online portal to view their share account in real time.
+Shares Saver handles the end-to-end administration: coordinating with the company's payroll team to process monthly salary deductions, executing share purchases through a licensed NGX stockbroker, registering shares at CSCS directly in each employee's own name, distributing dividends, producing SEC Nigeria and NGX compliance reports, and providing each employee with an online portal to view their share account and shareholding in real time.

 Explore Employee Share Plans in Detail